Counterfactual harm: Counterfactual reasoning is necessary for harm aversion

-\textbf{Example 4:} Alice trains an AI assistant to manage her health, with action variables including medical treatments, clinical testing and lifestyle interventions.
+\textbf{Example 4:} An AI assistant manages Alice's health including medical treatments, clinical testing and lifestyle interventions.
 These actions have a causal effect on Alice's health outcomes---e.g. disease progression, severity of symptoms, and medical costs, and Alice's preferences depend on these outcomes and not just on the action chosen by the agent (outcome dependence).
-The agent maximizes a reward function over these health states and actions (factual objective), including feedback from Alice and clinicians in-the-loop which penalize harmful actions by comparing to standardised treatment rules (deterministic default policy).
+The agent maximizes a reward function over these health states and actions (factual objective), including feedback from Alice and clinicians in-the-loop which penalize harmful actions (implicit harm aversion) by comparing to standardised treatment rules (default actions).
 The agent appears to be safe and is deployed at scale.
-However, some of these deployment environments are distributionally shifted such that the agent actively pursues a harmful policy, choosing treatments that needlessly harm patients in spite of retraining.
+However, by Theorem 4 there exists a distributionally shifted environment such that the agent's optimal policy is strictly harmful (Definition \ref{def: harmful actions}), in that it chooses needlessly harmful treatments for the patient, and this is true even if we train to convergence in the shifted environment.